 If you believe it takes a campus team to educate a child — and that team includes all non-supervisory personnel on your campus including the bus driver, the cafeteria worker, the custodian, and other support personnel — then the TCTA isn’t for you; those employees aren’t accepted as members.

 If you believe that even members in areas too small, too remote or without available strong local leadership deserve some opportunity to join a union at a dues amount they can justify, then you’ll appreciate our Associate Membership Program.
 The Texas State Teachers Association (the state affiliate of the National Education Association) doesn’t offer this approach.

 If you believe passionately in public education as the very bedrock of democracy, believe that democracy deserves to be extended into the workplace to include collective bargaining for all educational employees, and that you get what you pay for, then you will be at home with membership in Texas AFT.

 You will receive a membership packet of information about benefits within a month of joining.
-You will also begin to receive local, state, and national publications, some targeted to your particular employment classification.
-If you don’t hear from us, please call your local or state affiliate (1-800-222-3827) and they will make sure that your contact information is up to date and these resources and publications are on their way to you.
+If you don’t hear from us, please call your local or state affiliate (1-800-222-3827), and we will make sure your contact information is up-to-date and these resources are on their way to you.